WUKS

-WUKS (107.7 FM) is a radio station broadcasting an urban adult contemporary format.
+WUKS (107.7 FM) is a radio station broadcasting a classic hip hop format.
 Licensed to St. Pauls, North Carolina, United States, the station serves the Fayetteville area.
 The station is currently owned by Beasley Media Group, through licensee Beasley Media Group Licenses, LLC, and features programming from ABC Radio.
 Its studios are located east of downtown Fayetteville, and its transmitter is located west of Lumber Bridge, North Carolina.

 History

 On October 14, 1994, Lumbee Regional Development Association, owner of gospel station WYRU in Red Springs, added a 6,500-watt FM station called WLRD.
 With 100,000-watt WZFX the only urban contemporary station in the Fayetteville market since 1990, "The Flava" would play the hottest new artists mixed with old school.

 By the spring of 1997, WLRD ranked third, behind WZFX and WKML, in the Arbitron ratings.
 Later that year, Beasley Media Group purchased WYRU and WLRD from Lumbee Regional Development Association for about $1.2 million.
 The company had also purchased WZFX, and briefly aired that station's programming on WLRD.

 On August 11, 1997, WLRD became Kiss 107.7, playing a more adult version of urban contemporary known as "The Touch," with artists such as Al Green, Whitney Houston, Patti LaBelle, and Earth, Wind and Fire.
 The station changed its call letters to WUKS, increased its power to 25,000 watts, and added Tom Joyner in the mornings.
 Later, Kiss added live DJs and, for a while, moved in an adult contemporary direction with George Michael, Dave Koz, The Temptations, Bobby Womack, The Chi-Lites, Babyface, and Kenny G.

 In the spring of 2008, midday host Omega Jones, and afternoon host Jae McKrae, and Calvin P in the evening held their positions respectively.
 In the fall of 2008, WUKS was ranked #2 overall in the market with 8.5 percent of listeners.
 That was the first time since 1986 a station other than Foxy 99 or WKML hit the number 2 mark.
 That successful trio lasted about a year, until February 2009.
 The station slipped to fourth with 7.6 the next year.
 The March 2009 debut of similarly formatted WMGU likely played a role in the station's continuous decline to eighth, at 4.3, in the spring of 2010; WMGU was fourth.

 By early 2010, Taylor Morgan and Calvin P were holding down midday and afternoon drive.